 - Fewer triggers

 Neurofeedback has the potential to change the way we approach mental health treatment – even for those who have not been able to find relief from medication and psychotherapy in the past.
 It focuses on training brain regions to communicate differently, addressing the symptoms at the source of the problems – and it does so with few side effects.
 Neurofeedback can help to restore hope for people who want to feel more like “themselves” again.
+This is why we have chosen to make neurofeedback therapy a cornerstone of our practice.
+And why we have become a valuable resource for anyone looking for Colorado Springs neurofeedback therapy.

 Every person is different, and what works for one patient may not work for another.
 That is why neurofeedback protocols are individually tailored to your unique symptoms and your brain’s patterns of functioning.